 If you’ve done your research and you find out that your stairlift isn’t worth any money, then there are a couple of options in terms of disposing of it.

 Due to the manufacturing process of the stairlift, especially in curved stairlifts, there is very little scrap metal value within the stairlift.

-When doing your research also make sure you are using a reputable company or person to carry out the stairlift removal and disposal, guarantee they are not disposing of the stairlift illegally.
+When doing your research also make sure you are using a reputable company or person to carry out the stairlift removal and disposal to guarantee they are not disposing of the stairlift illegally.

-II.
-Charity Because a lot of stairlifts are made to measure and bespoke, many charities do not accept donations of stairlifts.
-However, there is a different
+Because a lot of stairlifts are made to measure and bespoke, many charities do not accept donations of stairlifts.

 option If you would like your stairlift to go to good use and benefit someone else or a charity.

 We offer a donation service, if your stairlift is under 3 years old and in good working condition (subject to a survey of the stairlift being carried out) we will remove your stairlift for free and make a donation to one of our nominated charities on your behalf.

-We offer a recycling service for anyone who’s stairlift isn’t worth anything due to its age or condition for a small fee, this is to offset the cost charged by Local Authorities for accepting it for recycling at their Waste Management Centre.
+We offer a recycling service for anyone whose stairlift isn’t worth anything due to its age or condition for a small fee, this is to offset the cost charged by Local Authorities for accepting it for recycling at their Waste Management Centre.

 If you have carpet down, then there will most likely be small imprints left from where the feet were once drilled into the floor.
 This can be rectified with the use of a good carpet cleaner and brush which you can find in most shops and hardware stores.

-If you have a wood or stone staircase, there will be holes left in the staircase where the feet were once drilled into, However, this is easily remedied though with the use of a suitable wood filler or replacement plaster such as Polyfilla.
+If you have a wood or stone staircase, there will be holes left in the staircase where the feet were once drilled into, However, this is easily remedied with the use of a suitable wood filler or replacement plaster such as Polyfilla.

 How long will it take to remove my stairlift?